lightning-goats/cyberherd_extension/cyberherd_explanation.md

 - **Zaps of 10+ sats count for payouts** - Members receive proportional share based on zap amount
 - **Kind 6/7 members receive 1%** - Members with reposts or reactions (even without zaps) receive 1% of the member allocation
-- **Zapper bonus** - Members who have BOTH zaps AND kind 6/7 events receive their proportional zap share PLUS 1% bonus
+- **Zapper bonus** - Members who have BOTH zaps AND kind 6/7 events receive their proportional zap share PLUS their share of the 1% bonus pool
 - **Only Lightning Goats content** - Zaps to other people's notes don't count
 - **Payments when feeder triggers** - You don't get paid immediately, but when the feeder activates
 - **Bigger contributions = bigger share** - The more you've zapped, the larger your piece of the available allocation